vchiluk03/Professional-projects/Architecture/Branch/README.md

 | jpeg      | 13     | 7.59 %      |
 | perl      | 14     | 8.82 %      |

->Table growth beyond m≈18 yields diminishing returns and each branch gets its own counter.
+> Table growth beyond m≈18 yields diminishing returns and each branch gets its own counter.

 ### Gshare Predictor Analysis
 - Explored 7 ≤ m ≤ 20 and 0 ≤ n ≤ m on `gcc`.
-- Optimal balance at m = 20, n = 11 → 6.37 % misprediction.
+- Optimal balance at m = 20, n = 11 yields 6.37 % misprediction.
 - Baseline (bimodal n = 0) ≈ 11.17 %.

->History helps when table is large and hurts when table is small.
+> History helps when table is large and hurts when table is small.

 ### Hybrid Predictor Analysis
 - Combines bimodal and gshare via chooser training.